sjt48/PyFlow/README.md

 * Timing tests for einsum/tensordot/jit and MKL/BLAS?
 * Add Cython as a method?
 Not good for GPUs, but useful for CPUs.
 * Add old version of writing differential equations explicitly?
 Useful for systems not easily encoded as tensors.
 * Add momentum space flow, for translationally invariant systems or systems deep in delocalized phase.
+(Added, commented out until tested.)
 * Try to add spins?
 Their commutation relations are not friendly, but there must be some way to automate it.